What is the Mentor Circle Program?

 - Ask for feedback and use learnings to support your development.

-- Be clear on how your Mentor can be most helpful to you, come prepared in advance so that the time is spent wisely.
+- Be clear on how your peers can be most helpful to you, come prepared in advance so that the time is spent wisely.

 How does the Mentor Circle Program benefit participants?